FirdaousseM/Yao/README.md

 # Yaoum

+[FR] Le but de se projet est de me faire gagner en expérience en développement web (avec laravel et angular).
+Le site est une plateforme d'apprentissage ou l'on peut suivre/créer des programmes sur l'informatique.

-The goal of this project is for me to gain experience in web development (with laravel and angular) It is website where you can follow/create study program on computer science.
+[EN] The goal of this project is for me to gain experience in web development (with laravel and angular).
+It is website where you can follow/create study program on computer science.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.